 Hiking in Lassen

-With over 150 miles of trails in Lassen Volcanic National Park, take the family on a hike during your visit.
-The Pacific Coast Trail (PCH) long distance trail, runs through Lassen for 17 miles and marks the half-way point.
+With over 150 miles of trails in Lassen Volcanic National Park, take the family hiking during your visit.
+The Pacific Coast Trail (PCH) long-distance trail runs through Lassen for 17 miles and marks the halfway point.

 Trail Name | Distance | Elevation |